Harvard Football at a Glance

 Head Coach Tim Murphy & Success:

 Coach Murphy has won championships at every school he has been a head coach (Maine, Cincinnati and Harvard).
-He has won six Ivy League Championships and is the “winningest coach” in Harvard football history.
-In 2013, Harvard set yet another Ivy League record with its 13th consecutive season with a minimum .700 winning percentage.
+He has won eight Ivy League Championships and is the “winningest coach” in Harvard football history.
+In 2014, Harvard set yet another Ivy League record with its 14th consecutive season with a minimum .700 winning percentage.
 The stretch includes seven Ivy championships and is generally considered the most successful run in conference history.
 Every four-year player has won a championship and 99.9 percent have graduated.

 Harvard has had more players sign NFL contracts than any program in the Ivies in the past 14 years.
 Most recently, Kyle Juszczyk '13 became a fourth-round draft pick of the Baltimore Ravens.
 With Juszczyk, the Super Bowl champion Ravens continue to sign former Crimson, as former NFL Man of the Year Matt Birk '98 retired after winning The Big Game.
 Isaiah Kacyvenski '00, Ryan Fitzpatrick '04 and Desmond Bryant '09 have also gone on to NFL success in recent years.